Here's Why Leonardo DiCaprio Is Getting Friendly With The President Of Mexico

 Advertisement

-DiCaprio tweeted that he was honored they were working together "to ensure the future viability of marine life in the Gulf."
+DiCaprio tweeted that he was honoured they were working together "to ensure the future viability of marine life in the Gulf."

 Honored to work w/ President Nieto (@EPN) & Carlos Slim to ensure the future viability of marine life in the Gulf. https://t.co/QxRoL08Nd8— Leonardo DiCaprio (@LeoDiCaprio) June 7, 2017